sunil-todkar/ehi/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Run the server

+Run `npm run json:server` for run the server.
+Its a dummy backend server for adding, updating and deleting a contacts.

+## Note

+1. Loader not added for add a contact and update a contact